Dhapa, India: History

+Dhapa is located in the eastern fringes of Kolkata.
+The History of Dhapa Starts from Bhabhanath Sen who was a contractor of Kolkata Corporation responsible for Dumping Solid Wastes at Dhapa.
+In About 1925 this work was taken over by Late Yadunandan Singh who helped many people coming from Bihar to do Agriculture and other working opportunities nearby Dhapa Area.
+Late Mr Singh had laid the foundation of Jan Kalyan School.
+He also served as the president of Boichtolla Union Board and was also the Panchayat Pradhan.
+During his tenure he laid the foundation of Bengal Potteries and Tye Corporation of India.

 Pollution in Dhapa

 Dhapa has been a major victim of Air and sound pollution.
 In 1986 the pond next to the Dhapa Post Office was filled by the city garbage.
 As a result, at least 65% of the population above the age of 35 are infected by the exposure to tuberculosis.